Dr-Zhuang/Dr-Zhuang.github.io/_pages/about.md

 - *2025.09*
 - *2023.08* <strong> Gold Award🥇 </strong> .

-# 🌈 Miscellaneous
+# 🌈 Student Recruitment

 I am looking for motivated students who:

 Have strong self-learning ability and are proactive in communication</li>
-Have taken or are familiar with pattern recognition, machine learning, or computer vision</li>
+Have taken or are familiar with pattern recognition, machine learning, or computer vision.

 I adopt a <strong>task-oriented training style</strong>, allowing flexible time arrangements.
 Students can choose a development pathway focusing on either <strong>engineering practice</strong>
 or <strong>research ability</strong>.